Tasman Limited: Feeder service

-In 1971, in an attempt to lift the standard of the feeder service to that of the main service, the run between Launceston and Western Junction was upgraded to provide a tea & coffee service complete with its own onboard hostess.
+In 1971, in an attempt to lift the standard of the feeder service to that of the main service, the run between Launceston and Western Junction was upgraded to provide a tea and coffee service complete with its own onboard hostess.
 A typist was sent from the TGR office pool for the short return journey, then returned to her main work back in Launceston.
 Carriages AAR4, BBL10, BBL11 were renovated especially for the revamped service.

 In 1973 and again in 1974, steam locomotive H2 was occasionally rostered on the Feeder Service.
 For a period between 1976 and 1977, the Feeder Service was replaced by a bus whilst the railway formation between Western Junction and Relbia was upgraded.

 Additional rolling stock

 In 1955 three of the EEP Class 'express freight' vans were converted to brake vans for use on the Tasman Limited and reclassified as 'DZ' Class.
 The typical Tasman Limited passenger set makeup was: ACS + DZ, in each direction.
 In October 1956 a third ACS car (ACS3) was constructed and in December 1958 a fourth ACS car (ACS4) entered service.
 This increased capacity and enabled it each train to utilise two ACS cars in its consist on a regular basis.
 Its extended length required the use of two X Class diesel locomotives but on some occasions a more powerful 825hp Y Class diesel locomotive was used as an alternative.

 By 1958 two additional freight vans were converted to 'DA' Class, which featured accommodation for 16 passengers at one end, guard's compartment and parcels/luggage storage.
 The typical passenger set now consisted of: ACS + ACS + DA + DZ.
 In addition to the ACS cars, older Clyde Engineering-built cars were pressed into service when passenger demand required.
 These included the AAR and BBL Class cars, and the more modern SS Class and SSS Class ('Suburban Saloon') carriages were also used from time to time.
 A spare SS Class carriage was often kept on standby in a siding at Devonport for when bookings were high.